konrad-rzonca/technical-interviewer/README.md

 - Notes section for detailed feedback
 - Persistent rating and notes across session

+### Related Questions

+- One-click navigation to related topics
+- Visual indication of already answered questions
+- Category and subcategory information

 ## Technical Details

 ### State Management

-- Question state is managed using React's useState and useEffect
+- Questions are managed using React's useState and useEffect
 - Category, subcategory, and set selections control question filtering
 - Selections, notes, and ratings persist during the session

-### Tooltips and Hover Interactions
+### Component Organization

+- The UI is divided into reusable components for maintainability:
+  - CategorySidebar: Manages category and subcategory selection
+  - QuestionDetailsPanel: Displays the current question and answer insights
+  - QuestionNavigation: Shows questions organized by skill level
+  - RelatedQuestionsSidebar: Shows related questions
+  - HealthCheck: Provides application health status at /healtz endpoint

+### Responsive Layout

+- Each section can scroll independently
+- Question navigation organized in skill level columns
-- Immediate tooltip display/hiding for better UX
+- Tooltips and hover interactions for better UX
-- Learning mode with selective visibility of answers
-- Subtle visual indicators with semi-transparent styling

 ## Installation and Setup